Nailed braid outs yet? No? This post is for you.

 Braid down your hair and by braiding down i mean braid horizontally not vertically.
 Braiding down gives your braid out a fuller look.
 The three strands should be equal to avoid borrowing and if you have to borrow make sure while unraveling you pay extra attention to the borrowed strands and take them down gently to avoid frizz.

 Personally, I don’t borrow instead I twist the two strands left.
 Don’t braid all the way down your strands, braid 3/4 of the hair and the rest curl around your finger to give a hanging Bantu knot.
-Once done with braiding, I seal in the moisture with olive and castor oil.
+Once done with braiding, I seal in the moisture with a butter or an oil, you can also use a curling cream for definition.

 Let your braids dry.